John Tauranac: The new map style

 Claire McCarthy and senior manager William Allison required that the subway map in the Guidebook be geographic, so that it could also show the locations of visitor attractions.
 This requirement coincided with Tauranac's own personal preference for geographic maps.
 It was, however, impossible to draw all the routes in Manhattan as separate colored lines because of the lack of space.
 Tauranac, therefore, had the map drawn with all subway lines in red.
-Which services ran on any given lines were indicated by route bullets, which were circles with the names of routes, such as 1,2,3, ...
-A,B,C,... etc. When Tauranac was made a member of the Subway Map committee, around December 1975, he brought this geographic style of map with him.
+Which services ran on any given lines were indicated by route bullets—circular emblems with lettered or numbered route designations such as 1, 2, 3, A, B, C, etc. When Tauranac was made a member of the Subway Map committee, around December 1975, he brought this geographic style of map with him.
 About four prototype maps were constructed during 1975 and tested on different demographic groups by Dr Arline Bronzaft and Michael Hertz.